Analyze tone and plot: A Praat script for exploring, analyzing, and visualizing or plotting F0 (pitch) tracks

 These kinds of visualizations are important for several reasons.

 If you have labeled tones from multiple speakers, it is also relatively easy to see whether differences between tones are actually salient.
-In image #2 above, for example, we can see that most of the red tones (Tone 1) cluster higher, whereas the green tones (Tone 2) cluster lower.
-A single green tone has a rising F0 track, which may be an outlier.
-In the lower image #3, we see that normalizing across 100 or so instances of each tone shows no effect from that single green tone, which strongly suggests it was an outlier.
+In image #2 above, for example, we can see that most of the red tones (Tone 1) cluster with a higher (rising) contour, whereas the blue tones (Tone 2) cluster with a lower (falling) contour.
+A few blue tones have a rising F0 track, which may be outliers.
+In the lower image #3, we see that normalizing across 100 or so instances of each tone shows little effect from those rising blue tones, which strongly suggests they were outliers.

-We can also see in this normalized plot that there is a clear difference between Tone 1 (red) and Tone 2 (green), but the marginal Tone 3 (blue) was questionable for most speakers that I recorded, and in the plot it is virtually identical to Tone 1.
+We can also see in this normalized plot that there is a clear difference between Tone 1 (red) and Tone 3 (blue), but the marginal Tone 3 (green) was questionable for most speakers that I recorded, and in the plot it is virtually identical to Tone 2.
 If this is true for the majority of speakers, we can conclude that Tone 3 probably doesn't actually exist in Biate as a tone correlated with pitch.

 I'm hoping in future to expand the coverage of this tool in order to assist with visualizing other acoustic correlates of tone, such as glottalization and creakiness.
 But I'm not sure when I'll get around to it.
 If you are a Praat script writer and would like to give it a shot, please join the collaboration and make adjustments - I'd be happy to incorporate them.
 For now, though, enjoy plotting pitch tracks, and let me know if you have any trouble!